ivanajanickova/genre_prediction_app/README.md

 # Movie genre predicion

 This app uses summaries of a movie to predict a movie genre using NLP.
 It returns a three genres predicted for a given summary.
 It was trained using `train.csv` (data/train.csv).
-It is deployed with heroku and uses Flask framework.
-The app can be found on: https://genre-pred.herokuapp.com/
+It is deployed with heroku and uses Flask framework. *The App will be soon deployed on Heroku* The app can be found on: https://genre-pred.herokuapp.com/

 ### `model.py`